ADORSYS-GIS/webank-OnlineBanking/Docs/Architecture.md

 #### **Key relationships**:
 - Each user is linked to an account in the DAS.
 - The OTP is temporarily stored in the PRS and removed after verification.

+### **9. Conclusion**
+This architecture document outlines the key components of the OBS backend, their interactions, and the necessary security and scalability considerations.
+By following this architecture, the Webank backend services will be well-structured.